mharley12345/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

-               A way to authenicate and keep a user logged in using cookies stored in the users browser
+               A way to authenicate and keep a user logged in using cookies or jsonwebtoken stored in the users browser

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
         It encrypts the password making stroage secure

 - [ ] What does bcrypt do to slow down attackers?